Lucien-Piat/FEAther/README.md

 - Visualize results using interactive plots.
 - User-friendly interface for ease of use.

+## Resources

+- ui.R, the code for the user interface
+- server.R, the code for the server
+- custom_theme.R, the code for the custom theme
+- functions.R, the code for additional functions
+- ./www, additional files

 ## Installation

 To run the application, you need to have R and the following R packages installed: